SDFKY/Capstone_DSI/README.md

 ## [Executive Summary](#executive-summary)

 This project analyzed a dataset of US hosptial records over a 10-year period for diabetic patients to predict readmission.
-It focuses on identification of high-risk patients and provides an acitvation strategy for intervention to preempt readmittance.
+It focuses on identification of high-risk patients and provides an acitvation strategy for intervention to preempt readmission.
 The project also identifies the key features of high risk and low risk patients.

 ## [Acknowledgement](#acknowledgement)